-A Quiz competition is an unmounted team "quiz bowl" that tests the USPC member's knowledge in several rounds of questions.
+Quiz competition is an unmounted team "quiz bowl" that tests the USPC member's knowledge in several rounds of questions.
 Some questions are individual questions and some require the input of the whole team.

-Regional competitions are held every year, and from these team members qualify for Championships.
+Regional competitions are held every year.
 Quiz competitors are placed in different divisions according to age and rating.
 This provides the maximum opportunity for each member to compete on an equal basis.

-Some of the areas of knowledge that are tested include horse management, health, veterinary care, equitation, hunting, trailering, bitting, spectator sports, rally rules, safety, nutrition, and conformation.
+Some of the areas of knowledge that are tested include Horse Management, health, veterinary care, equitation, hunting, trailering, bitting, spectator sports, rally rules, safety, nutrition, and conformation.